 Monotone Size Graphs (MSG) and the related "area under the MSG" metric [2] are often used to characterize dependence clusters in programs.
-An MSG of a program (see Figure 1 for examples) is a graphical representation of all dependence sets belonging to the procedures of the program by drawing the sizes of the sets in monotonically increasing order along the x axis from left to right.
+An MSG of a program (see Figures 2-6 for examples) is a graphical representation of all dependence sets belonging to the procedures of the program by drawing the sizes of the sets in monotonically increasing order along the x axis from left to right.
 Then the area metric mentioned above is the total sum of all dependence set sizes.
-In the case of SEAbased dependences the total number of dependence sets equals the number of procedures in a program, and this number is also the maximal dependence set size.
-In Figure 1, we can see MSGs of such dependences in which - despite its rectangular shape - the same number of procedures is represented on both axes.
+In the case of SEA-based dependences the total number of dependence sets equals the number of procedures in a program, and this number is also the maximal dependence set size.
+In these figures we can see MSGs of such dependences in which - despite its rectangular shape - the same number of procedures is represented on both axes.
 The most straightforward way of interpreting this graph is to observe dependence clusters as plateaus, whose width corresponds to the cluster size and the height is the dependence set size.
 Note, that it may happen that the same dependence set size incidentally corresponds to different sets which will not be noticeable in this graphical representation.
+We verified the amount of such incidental correspondence and found it negligible as is the case with slice-based clusters.

-It has not yet been investigated thoroughly whether the MSG and its associated area metric are good enough as descriptors of the level of clusterization.
+It has not yet been investigated thoroughly whether the MSG and its associated area metric are good enough descriptors of the level of clusterization.
 We further elaborate on this concept with SEA-based clusters and verify the ways of characterizing dependence clusters using this and other kinds of metrics.
-A related investigation was performed by Islam et al., who defined alternative descriptions of the clusterization in form of various graphical representations [16].
+A related investigation was performed by Islam et al., who defined alternative descriptions of the clusterization in form of various graphical representations [24].
 These approaches, however, resort to visual investigation only.

-As noted above, it is believed that a single linchpin can be associated to a program with dependence clusters in many cases.
+As noted above, it is believed that a single linchpin can be associated to a program with dependence clusters in many cases (see, for example, program 'compress' in Section 5, Figure 11).
 In this work we investigate the effect of joint removal of linchpin candidates in cases where the removal of a single element does not produce the desired result.
 An additional problem is linchpin identification itself.
 The naïve linchpin identification algorithm - a brute-force method trying all possible solutions one by one - is not scalable.
-Hence, previous research that employed fine grained analysis could deal with programs of up to 20 kLOC only [4].
+Hence, previous research that employed fine grained analysis could deal with programs of up to 20 kLOC [4] or 66 kLOC using the advanced method [8].
 In a similar fashion, our SEA-based analysis makes it possible to investigate programs with sizes of a magnitude larger thanks to the higher level granularity and a simpler, albeit less precise, analysis method.
 However, this method is still not usable for bigger programs as is the case with our two large systems.